-Abraham Maslow suggested that if you meet the physiological, safety, social, self-esteem and self-fulfillment needs of workers, they will produce more and be happier.
+Abraham Maslow suggested that if you meet the physiological, safety, social, self-esteem and self-fulfilment needs of workers, they will produce more and be happier.
 Physiological needs include food and drink.
 Safety is one of the most basic needs and not only includes equipment but procedures that let employees know you care about their work environment.
 Other elements of work safety include:

 - stability of employment,

 - healthy and safe work environment,